 Yesterday, I got a mail from one of my subscribers.
 She wanted to create a conditional statement with SUMPRODUCT and IF to get data from a table.

 Here is the mail which I have received:

 Hey Puneet, I need your help.
 Is there any way to combine SUMPRODUCT IF?
 I have some data in a table, and I want to get the product of two columns meeting criteria.
 Please help me out.

 Along with the mail, I got an Excel file from her with the following components.
 You can download this file from here to follow along.

-- Stock Data: This table is a stock data which is stored in different stores of her company.
-It has the product name, units in stock and weight per unit.
+- Stock Data: This table is stock data that is stored in different stores of her company.
+It has the product name, units in stock, and weight per unit.